kristyhoran/Coreugate/README.md

 COREugate requires an exisiting cgMLST schema, this can be a schema generated by the user or downloaded from one of the publically available databases.
 These schema should be in the format of a `fasta` file for each loci, each file should contain the different alleles for each loci.
 It should be noted that during allele calling, chewBBACA (implemented by COREugate) will add inferred alleles ([more information](https://github.com/B-UMMI/chewBBACA/wiki)) to your schema, so it is recommended that the schema path be fixed, that is that the schema is kept in a central location and a single version is used for each species/study.

 ###### Other optional arguments
-* `job_id` this is compulsory and should be unique
-* `min_contig_size` defaults to 500bp, but can be user-defined.
-* `min_contigs`, user defined, although defaults to no minimum.
-It is recommended to determine a minimum number of contigs, since low number of contigs improves allele calling.
-* `assembler` defaults to shovill implementation of SPAdes, other options are `spades, skesa, shovill-skesa ` and `shovill-velvet`.
-* `singularity` defaults to system software versions (no singularity).
-To use singularity containers use `--singularity/-s Y`
 * `prodigal_training` a prodigal training file for allele calling.
 Recommended by chewBBACA developers, a list of default training files and further information can be found [here](https://github.com/B-UMMI/chewBBACA/wiki).